dotnet/docs/docs/machine-learning/how-to-guides/serve-model-web-api-ml-net.md

 ## Create Predict Controller

-To process our incoming HTTP requests, we need to create a controller.
+To process your incoming HTTP requests, you need to create a controller.

 1. In Solution Explorer, right-click the *Controllers* directory, and then select Add > Controller.
 1. In the Add New Item dialog box, select API Controller Empty and select Add.